 As far as the h5py developers know, none of the Windows package managers (e.g. Chocolatey, nuget) have h5py included, however they may assist in installing h5py's requirements when building from source.

 3.2.2 Source installation

-To install h5py from source, you need three things installed:
+To install h5py from source, you need: